 Portable reverse jet cartridge filter for on site dust control where customer is surface blasting to remove existing coatings prior to recoating.
 The unit was moved by vehicle…

 Portable reverse jet cartridge filter for on site dust control where customer is surface blasting to remove existing coatings prior to recoating.
-The unit was moved by vehicle to site then located either with fork truck or overhead crane to the working area.
-Only requirement then was a incoming mains supply for the fan and cleaning controller and air supply for the pulse cleaning system.
+The unit can be moved by vehicle to site then located either with fork truck or overhead crane to the working area.
+Only requirement then was an incoming mains electrical supply for the fan and cleaning controller and compressed air supply for the pulse cleaning system.
 This was the second of two supplied for the same client.
 Used in highly sensitive areas such a petrochemical and nuclear industries where their hard wearing coatings were specifically suited.

 Case Study 2